Skip to Main Content

 Doctors test for oligodendroglioma in several ways.

-Oligodendroglioma tumors are grouped by how they look under the microscope.
+Oligodendrogliomas are graded by how they look under the microscope.
 The more abnormal the cells look, the higher the grade.
-Oligodendrogliomas are usually grade II or III.
+Oligodendrogliomas are usually grade 2 or 3.

-• Grade II oligodendroglioma is considered low grade.
-The cells look more like normal cells and grow more slowly.
-They are less likely to spread to other parts of the brain.
+• Grade 2 is considered low grade.
+The cells look like normal cells and grow slowly.
+Low-grade tumors are less likely to spread to other parts of the brain.

-• Grade III oligodendroglioma is considered high grade.
+• Grade 3 is considered high grade.
 These tumors are called anaplastic oligodendrogliomas.
 They are more aggressive and can spread more easily.

 Treatment of oligodendroglioma